 If you are getting a puppy then it is a lot like getting a toddler, they will get into absolutely everything and you will need to make your home safe for the new pup.
 Here are some ways you can do that.

 Put all the medications, cleaning agents, laundry detergents out of reach of your dog.
 If you have a large breed dog then remember how high they can jump.
 Young dogs and puppies will chew on absolutely everything including wires so cover them where you can.
 Cover your trash or you will find it all over the floor when you come home and use childproof latches to keep your cupboard doors shut.
-If you have a lot of house plants you may want to move some of them as they can be toxic to pets.
+Our Arborist friend from Tree Services Keller TX points out that if you have a lot of house plants you may want to move some of them as they can be toxic to pets.

 In the Event of an Emergency